CASPER: Concept-integrated Sparse Representation for Scientific Retrieval: Keyphrase Generation Evaluation

 Table \ref{tab:keyphrase_gen_performance_and_throughput} presents CASPER's performance on the keyphrase generation task.
 For comparison, we evaluate against CopyRNN \cite{meng-etal-2017-deep}, a well-established seq2seq keyphrase generation model, using the implementation from \cite{do-etal-2023-unsupervised}.
 CASPER attains 86\% of CopyRNN's semantic F1 score, reflecting weaker agreement with ground-truth keyphrases.
-However, CASPER achieves 94\% of CopyRNN’s semantic recall and generates substantially more diverse keyphrases, suggesting that CopyRNN’s higher F1 comes from higher precision, which may be partly due to generating repetitive or highly similar phrases.
+However, CASPER achieves 94\% of CopyRNN’s semantic recall and generates substantially more diverse keyphrases, suggesting that precision is the more major contribution of CopyRNN’s higher F1, which may be partly due to generating repetitive or highly similar phrases.
 Although not being able to outperform CopyRNN in terms of groundtruth agreement, CASPER offers significant practical advantages, as it is more than three times faster and generates more diverse keyphrases.

 To supplement the automatic metrics, Table \ref{tab:interpretability_case_studies} presents the keyphrases generated by each model for a sample document.
 Both systems generate reasonable present keyphrases, but they differ when it comes to absent keyphrases.
 CopyRNN mainly forms absent phrases by recombining existing terms, whereas CASPER proposes truly novel phrases, one of which (“computer vision”) matches the ground-truth annotation.
 In addition, CopyRNN tends to generate keyphrases that are similar (``nearest neighbor search'' and ``nearest neighbor''; ``mobile robot vision'' and ``robot vision''), which supports our analysis above.